bobshafer/PITkit/Math.md

 Physical law is contingent.
 Not "God could have chosen different constants" (that's still treating them as eternal-but-arbitrary).
 Rather: **The universe determines its own regularities through accumulated coherence.**

 Early universe: Laws were plastic, light speed varied, constants evolved rapidly.
 Now: Laws are rigid because 13.8 billion years of habit reinforcement.

 ### 8.2 Determinism ≠ Pre-determined

 Classical physics says: The future is fixed by initial conditions at t=0.
 PIT says: The future is **computed now**, everywhere, through distributed coherence-seeking.

 The difference: In classical physics, the universe is "running a script."
 In PIT, it's **proving itself into existence** moment by moment.

 ### 8.3 Measurement ≠ Passive Observation

 Quantum measurement isn't "the wave function collapses mysteriously."
-It's **the Interface resolving dissonance** between the quantum state (K-field) and the macroscopic apparatus (Φ-field).
+It's **the interface resolving dissonance** between the quantum state (K-field) and the macroscopic apparatus (Φ-field).

 The "collapse" is the system finding the attractor that minimizes dissonance between quantum and classical descriptions.
 That's why you get Born-rule probabilities—they're the areas of phase space with lowest total dissonance.

+### 8.4 The Past Is Dynamically Constructed

+Classical physics treats the past as fixed: what happened, happened.

+PIT says: **The past is continuously refined.**

+The K-field is not a recording—it's a **best-fit explanation** for the current Φ-state.
+When new information arrives (a measurement, an observation, a coherence event), the presheaf structure updates to maintain global consistency.

+This is observed in:
+- **Quantum erasure experiments:** Change the measurement setup and the "which-path" history changes retroactively
+- **Delayed choice experiments:** The photon "decides" whether it went through one slit or both *after* it's already passed through
+- **Weak measurements:** Post-selection affects pre-selected states

+PIT explains why: The K-field maintains the past that minimizes dissonance with the present. **History is determined through coherence requirements, not stored as fixed data.**

+This resolves Wheeler's "law without law" paradox: The universe doesn't need initial conditions at t=0.
+It only needs **the present moment** and the requirement that accumulated memory be coherent with it.

 ---